ssenmosip/mosip-temp-documentation/Getting-Started.md

 ### 8.1  Registration-Processor DMZ services deployment
 Registration Processor DMZ Services are setup externally(deployed in a separate VM).

-Firstly, update `registration-processor-camel-routes-update-dmz-<env-name>.xml` file in the property files present in configuration repository, and replace the line<br/>
+Firstly, update `registration-processor-camel-routes-update-dmz-<env-name>.xml` file present in config folder in configuration repository, and replace the line<br/>
  `<to uri="https://qa.mosip.io/registrationprocessor/v1/uploader/securezone" />`<br/>
- with the URL of packet uploader stage. ( which will be deployed in Kubernetes cluster )<br/>
+ with the URL of packet uploader stage.<br/>

 We are deploying DMZ services into another VM having docker installed.
 The steps to setup DMZ environment and services deployment:
 1. Need to set Up VM with RHEL 7.5